-He assisted on a number of feature films, including those of Cannes alum Lee Isaac Chung (art director, ABGAIL HARM).
+He assisted on a number of feature films, including those of Cannes alum Lee Isaac Chung (art director, ABIGAIL HARM).
 He served as cinematographer and co-producer on Douglas Seok’s Cambodian drama TURN RIGHT, TURN LEFT, which premiered at Torino Film Festival 2016.
-His first narrative feature, DREAM LAND, produced by Chen Office, opened the competition section of the 2015 Locarno Film Festival.
+His first narrative feature, DREAM LAND, produced by Chen Office, opened the Cineasti del Presente competition section of the 2015 Locarno Film Festival.

 Steve Chen is based in Taipei, Taiwan and Southern California.

 Kavich NEANG studied music and dance at a young age at Cambodian Living Arts before graduating in professional design from Limkokwing University of Creative Technology in 2013.

 In 2010, he directed his first short film, A SCALE BOY, as part of a documentary film workshop led by Cambodian filmmaker Rithy Panh.
 In 2013, he joined the Busan International Film Festival’s Asian Film Academy.
 In 2015, he directed his first narrative short film, THREE WHEELS, which premiered at the Busan International Film Festival that year and later won the Youth Jury award at the Singapore International Film Festival.
 In the same year, he made another short film, GOODBYE PHNOM PENH which was commissioned and subsequently screened by Asian Film Archive.
 He is currently developing his first narrative feature, tentatively titled WHITE BUILDING.

 Kavich Neang is based in Phnom Penh, Cambodia.